Brăila: Landmarks

 Streets radiating from near the port towards Brăila's center are crossed at symmetrical intervals by concentric streets following the geometric design of the old Ottoman fortifications.

 The old center of the city has many 19th-century buildings, some of them fully restored.
-The most important monuments are the Greek Church, erected in 1863–1872 by the Greek community; the Church of the Holy Archangels Michael and Gabriel, former jāmi during the Ottoman rule (until 1831) and oldest church in the city; the 19th-century St. Nicholas Church; the Maria Filotti theatre; the Palace of Culture and its Art Museum; the History Museum; and the old Water Tower.
+The most important monuments are the Greek Church, erected in 1863–1872 by the Greek community; the Church of the Holy Archangels Michael and Gabriel, former jāmi during the Ottoman rule (until 1831) and oldest church in the city; the 19th-century St. Nicholas Church; the Maria Filotti Theatre; the Palace of Culture and its Art Museum; the History Museum; and the old Water Tower.
 The latter houses a restaurant and a rotation system (360° in one hour).
 Still, the city has some landmarks from the 20th century, such as the Palace of Agriculture.

 Another important site is the Public Garden, a park situated above the bank of the Danube with a view over the river and the Măcin Mountains.
 Early in 2006 the municipality received European Union funds to renovate the old center of the city, aiming to transform Brăila into a major tourist attraction of Muntenia.

 The other important park of the city is the Monument Park, one of the largest urban parks in Romania, covering an area of up to 90 ha.
 The park is home to the Natural Science permanent exhibition of Brăila Museum, hosting several dioramas that depict the flora and fauna of the region.

 The city also hosts an Armenian Apostolic church from the 19th century, the St. Mary Armenian Church.

 Transportation

 Brăila features one of the oldest electrical tram lines in Romania, inaugurated at the end of the 19th century and still in use.
 Brăila's bus system is operated by the town hall in cooperation with Braicar Company, with four primary bus configurations available servicing most of the city.
-Brăila also has a a railway station.
+Brăila also has a railway station.